 - Difficulty concentrating, making decisions or completing basic tasks

 - Inability to control negative thoughts

 - Irritability, aggression, restlessness or anger

-- Reckless behavior such as substance abuse, compulsive gambling or unsafe sex
+- Reckless behavior (e.g., substance abuse, compulsive gambling or unsafe sex)

 - Inability to feel pleasure